hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 Each function then requires the destination or source of the message.
 If the source is not known, the special wildcard value `MPI_ANY_SOURCE` can be provided to indicate that a message can be received from any rank.
 The `tag` parameter allows us to "tag" a message such that only a matching receive call will accept the message.
 Again, the wildcard `MPI_ANY_TAG` can be used by the receiving process if the tag value is not known.
 Finally, the communicator is provided to both functions.
 Importantly, a message can only be received if the source, tag and communicator match that of the sending process (unless wildcard values are used by the receiver).

 The final parameter in the `MPI_Recv()` function is the `MPI_Status` object.
 In many cases, applications are written such that the status object does not require inspection; in these cases the special value `MPI_STATUS_IGNORE` can be used to avoid allocating a status variable.
-But in the case that either wildcards are used, the status object will contain the correct values after execution.
+But in the case that either of the wildcards are used, the status object will contain the correct values after execution.
 The `MPI_Status` object is defined in the specification to contain three fields: `MPI_SOURCE`, `MPI_TAG` and `MPI_ERROR`.
 Additional fields are implementation specific and so should not be addressed directly.

 So, for example: